Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `forbidden_redirect_uri` (List of String) Where to redirect the client on forbidden requests.
 - `groups_claim` (List of String) The claim that contains the groups.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 Default: ["groups"]
 - `groups_required` (List of String) The groups (`groups_claim` claim) required to be present in the access token (or introspection results) for successful authorization.
 This config parameter works in both **AND** / **OR** cases.
 - `hide_credentials` (Boolean) Remove the credentials used for authentication from the request.
 If multiple credentials are sent with the same request, the plugin will remove those that were used for successful authentication.
-Default: true
+Default: false
 - `http_proxy` (String) The HTTP proxy.
 - `http_proxy_authorization` (String) The HTTP proxy authorization.
 - `http_version` (Number) The HTTP version used for the requests by this plugin: - `1.1`: HTTP 1.1 (the default) - `1.0`: HTTP 1.0.